Mortgage deposits: How much deposit do I need to buy a house?

 We strongly advise against using a personal loan for your house deposit.
 Instead, aim to save the deposit to improve your chances of securing a mortgage with favourable terms.

-How can you save for a housing deposit?
+How to save for a mortgage deposit

 Saving for a house deposit can feel daunting given high property prices and, not to mention, associated extra mortgage fees and charges like legal and insurance costs.
 But, there are strategies to help you save more efficiently.